 Technologies are an integral part of society as humans seek to create solutions to improve their own and others' quality of life.
 Technologies affect people and societies by transforming, restoring and sustaining the world in which we live.
-In an increasingly and complex world, technological it is develop important the knowledge, to understanding and skills associated with traditional and contemporary tools and materials used by Australian manufacturing produce industries products.
-The to industry transforms manufacturing raw materials into products wanted by society.
-This for both enterprises adds value and consumers.
+In an increasingly technological and complex world, it is important to develop the knowledge, understanding and skills associated with traditional and contemporary tools and materials used by Australian manufacturing industries to produce products.
+The manufacturing industry transforms raw materials into products wanted by society.
+This adds value for both enterprises and consumers.
 Australia has strong manufacturing industries that continue to provide employment opportunities.